NoCodeNoBlunder/test-readme2/README.md

 ## The Hardware simulated
 <!-- ![Robot Image](robot_photo.png) -->
-The robot is custom built arround the Atmega328p microcontroller.
+The robot is custom built around the **Atmega328p microcontroller**.
 <p align="center">
   <img src="robot_photo.png" alt="Robot Image" width="400"/>
 </p>

+A full pin mapping of the robot can be found in the [Pin Mapping PDF](docs/pin_mapping.pdf).

 ## Features

+### Camera Control
+Adjust the camera to follow the robot or keep it stationary and move it manually.
+Also allows to zoom in and out for a better view of the simulation.
 ### Simulation and UI Speed Control
 Adjust the simulation speed (via SimulIDE) and the UI refresh rate, allowing to observe the system in slow motion.